sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

  5. Don't add `Comment` keys or `/* JSONata comments */` if the information is obvious from the state name, a Boolean expression in a Choice rule, an `ErrorEquals` error name, or some other proximate clue.
-    - As of June, 2025, the Step Function service labels Choice rule branches with `Comment` values, but still numbers Catch branches.
+    - As of June, 2025, the Step Function console labels Choice rule branches with `Comment` values, but numbers Catch branches even if they have comments.
     - Add a comment if a term cannot be used in searches.
 Search features don't allow, or don't do a good job with: symbols; the definite article "the";
       other short "stop-words"; and words with two or more popular meanings.